microchip-pic-avr-examples/avr128da48-cnano-rnbd-rn487x-gettingstarted-mplab-mcc/README.md

 7. Select "Listen for notifications" on the application.
       -   It may be required to enable app notifications on the phone.
 Data will be sent periodically to the device and will be visible beneath the Notify/Listen setting.

-       -   Before turning on the Notify/Indicate setting
+       -   Before turning on the Notify/Indicate setting:

             ![](images/GUID-C5223277-D33D-4366-8CA4-124D340F0554-low.png)